 Multiple Stores functionality allows you to power any number of stores or websites within a single Magento installation.
 It can be useful if you are going to sell products on different domains sharing the same admin panel and to track your sales and customers without having to login to the admin area of each website.

+How to create a website from scratch and use Multi-Store Functionality?
 There a number of different ways to enable the Multi-Store Functionality.
 This example shows how run two websites www.your_domain.com/magento/ and www.your_domain.com/magento/magento2 under the same admin area.
 But it will be also useful, if you are going to run the sites under two different domains as well.

 Here are the steps to follow:

 - Log in to your Magento admin panel.

 - If you want both your websites to share same “Default Category”, select it by clicking on it on the left.
 Or click Add Root Category to create a new root category different from the existing one.

 - Once the category is selected, under the General Information set Is Active to Yes

 and under the Display Settings tab in the dropdown set Is Anchor to Yes.

 Step 2.
 Store Configuration

 - Go to System -> Manage Stores